 To update your smart contract, simply rename the old contract to CryptoPuffsOld, and rename the new contract to CryptoPuffs through the storefront customizer.

 After you've updated your contract, you'll probably want to get rid of the old one.
-We don't have an interface for deleting old smart contracts, so you'll need to contact us on Discord.
+We don't have an interface for deleting old smart contracts, so you'll need to contact customer support at support.opensea.io.
 We'll be sure to get on it as soon as possible!

 OpenSea provides a powerful marketplace for your Dapp, allowing your items to be bought and sold quickly and easily.
 It's battle-tested and frequented by the most active community in the NFT space.
 OpenSea allows you to focus on design, content and your users, while still having a full-featured marketplace for your project's digital assets.
 Plus, you can set a fee on secondary sales so that you keep earning long after the initial item sale.